osteele/audio2anki/README.md

 `audio2anki` helps language learners create study materials from audio and video content.
 It automatically:
 - Transcribes audio using OpenAI Whisper
 - Segments the audio into individual utterances
-- Translates each segment using OpenAI
+- Translates each segment using OpenAI or DeepL
 - Generates pronunciation (currently supports pinyin for Mandarin)
 - Creates Anki-compatible flashcards with audio snippets